Customize Consent Preferences

 Fertility preservation in the form of egg freezing can give a woman the freedom and flexibility to become a mother when she’s ready.
 As a result, a woman can focus on her personal, educational and professional goals before having a baby.
 The doctors at Texas Fertility Center also recommend egg freezing to women who are preparing to undergo certain medical procedures.
 Examples include chemotherapy and radiation, which can damage a woman’s fertility.

-Our team can provide guidance about who should preserve their fertility
+Our team can provide guidance about who should freeze eggs

 Who should freeze eggsIf you’re wondering whether you’re one of the good egg freezing candidates, you should visit our Austin egg freezing center.
 Our doctors help women every day who want to know more about fertility preservation and whether it’s right for them.